Keep Truckin$150 + $20 monthly fee

 What Is KeepTruckin ELD Device?

-KeepTruckin ELD is a hardware used to connect the diagnostic port (ECM) of a particular vehicle.
+KeepTruckin ELD is hardware used to connect the diagnostic port (ECM) of a particular vehicle.
 It allows drivers to track, edit and deliver their driving hours using their Android device or iPhone.

 The KeepTruckin ELD also enables the dispatchers to view their driving hours, exchange messages and even track their location from their computers.